Skip to content

 Secondly, recently confirmed Pay-Per-View shows involving Frank Warren and Matchroom Boxing are in considerable jeopardy.
 They may have to be pushed back until later in the year.

-Matchroom boss Eddie Hearn has already ruled out staging any fights behind closed doors, meaning the boxing schedule could look pretty bleak real soon.
+Matchroom boss Eddie Hearn has already ruled out staging any fights behind closed doors, meaning the boxing schedule could look pretty bleak soon.

 UPDATE: Conlan’s clash and the Stevenson bout now go ahead behind closed doors.